brandon-rhodes/python-patterns/python/module-globals/index.rst

   that uses the ``HAS_UTF8`` regular expression, it will incur the expense of compiling it whenever it imports the ``json`` module.
-  (Plot twist: in Python 3, the pattern is no longer used in the module!
+  (Plot twist: in Python 3, the pattern is no longer even used in the module!
-  But its name is not marked private with a leading underscore, so I suppose it’s not safe to remove — so every ``import json`` now gets to pay its cost forever?)
+  But its name was not marked private with a leading underscore, so I suppose it’s not safe to remove — and every ``import json`` now gets to pay its cost forever?)

 * But functions and methods that do, in fact, need to use the regular expression